-- Regulations at 42 CFR § 422.101(f)(2)(iii)-(v); 42 CFR § 422.152(g)(2)(vii)-(x) require that all SNPs coordinate the delivery of care. - !
+- Regulations at 42 CFR § 422.152(g)(2)(vii)-(x) require that all SNPs coordinate the delivery of care. - Delivery of services across the continuum of care. - Delivery of extra services and benefits that meet the specialized needs of the most vulnerable beneficiaries as evidenced by measures from the psychosocial, functional, and end-of-life domains. - Use of evidence-based practices and nationally recognized clinical protocols. - Use of integrated systems of communication as evidenced by measures from the care coordination domain (for example, call center utilization rates, rates of beneficiary involvement in care plan development, etc.). - !
 SNPs must coordinate care for all enrollees. - !
 Transfer of care plan elements must occur for all care transitions, for both innetwork and out-of-network providers.